MidnightDreamerX17/skill20/Traits.md

 **Slow Starter** - The character only rolls 1d10 for initiative, rather than 1d100 + Dexterity score.

 **Spell Failure** - The character must start with the ability to memorize and cast 1st-circle spells in order to have a Spell Failure chance.
 The character has a percentage chance of failing spellcasting while wearing armor, equal to Armor Weight * 5%.

+**Static Burn** - The character must not sleep in the same place for more than 3 days in a row.
+Otherwise, they suffer a penalty of -2 to Intelligence and Charisma until they change their dwelling like a proper nomad.

 **Terminal Disorder** - The character's Constitution decreases by 1 at every Experience Level.
 This can only be removed by *Greater Restoration* or greater magical power.